techno-tim/k3s-ansible/README.md

 ## Thanks 🤝

 This repo is really standing on the shoulders of giants.
-To all those who have contributed.

-Thanks to these repos for code and ideas:
+Thank you to all those who have contributed and tanks to these repos for code and ideas:

 - [k3s-io/k3s-ansible](https://github.com/k3s-io/k3s-ansible)
 - [geerlingguy/turing-pi-cluster](https://github.com/geerlingguy/turing-pi-cluster)